abingdonpta/abingdonpta/content/about/roles.md

 ### 🪙 Budget Advisory Council Representative

-Budget Advisory Council provides advice and insight to the School Board to help maintain fiscal integrity, public confidence, and wise stewardship of taxpayer resources by:
+The Budget Advisory Council provides advice and insight to the School Board to help maintain fiscal integrity, public confidence, and wise stewardship of taxpayer resources by:
 1. Making recommendations on policies and practices related to the presentation and preparation of the operating budget and the financial management of the school system;
 2. Making recommendations to the School Board on budget priorities before the Board gives its annual budget direction to the Superintendent and at other times as appropriate;
 3. Advising on the degree to which the Superintendent’s Proposed Budget supports best fiscal practices and the School Board’s priorities;